kuking/seof/PROPOSAL.md

 It derives a file-wide key using scrypt with a provided string password, the file is sliced into blocks of n bytes (10k by default, decided at creation time.).
 Each block is encrypted and sealed using three AES256/CGM envelops, one inside the other, achieving both [confidentiality and authenticity](https://en.wikipedia.org/wiki/Authenticated_encryption).
+File wide integrity is warrantied by signing blocks and avoiding empty sparse blocks.

 Performance